 Suzann Siler DeLay received her early dance training in California with Deane and Barbara Crockett, founders of The Sacramento Ballet.
 She went on to dance a variety of contemporary and classical roles while a member of The Sacramento Ballet.
 She also had a brief career with Pacific Northwest Ballet until injury forced her to retire.
 She has been fortunate to study with some of the master teachers of our time such as Violette Verdy, Robert Barnett, Robert Joffrey, Janet Reed, and David Howard just to name a few.
 Suzann appeared in several musicals including Princess and the Pea and Lil’ Abner.
 She has also appeared in several PBS specials in the California area.

-In 1999, Suzann founded the Central Indiana Dance Ensemble, which is successfully celebrating their 15th season.
-Alumni of Central Indiana Academy of Dance have gone on to professional careers with Ballet West, Dayton Ballet, Pacific Northwest Ballet, Nashville Ballet II, Nevada Ballet, and North Carolina Dance Theatre.
+In 1999, Suzann founded the Central Indiana Dance Ensemble, which is successfully celebrating their 19th season.
+Alumni of Central Indiana Academy of Dance have gone on to professional careers with Ballet West, Dayton Ballet, Pacific Northwest Ballet, Nashville Ballet II, Nevada Ballet, Boston Ballet and North Carolina Dance Theatre.
 In addition many alumni have been accepted with scholarships to top level summer intensives, residencies and universities.

 In 2009, she opened Central Indiana Academy of Dance to provide pre-professional training for the resident pre-professional company, Central Indiana Dance Ensemble, an honor company with Regional Dance America.
 In 2012 & 2014 Central Indiana Academy of Dance was awarded the Youth American Grand Prix “Outstanding School” Award.

 She has been honored by being on the cover of the December 2008 issue of Indianapolis Woman and was invited and attended the National Teachers Weekend at the School of American Ballet in 2010.
-She currently is President for the Mid-States Board of Directors of Regional Dance America and she also serves on the Regional Dance America National Board.
+She is the former President for the Mid-States Board of Directors of Regional Dance America.

 Assistant to the Director